Judicial Branch Home >

 - Non-licensed child care or in-home baby sitter: actual expenses up to $5.00 per hour, not to exceed $40.00 per day of service.
 Proof of payment must be submitted with the claim.

-- All requests for reimbursement of child care must be submitted on the Request for Juror Child Care Reimbursement Form, which is available at the jury office.
+- All requests for reimbursement of child care must be submitted on the Child Care Reimbursement Form, which is also available at the jury office.

 If you think this program might apply to you, on your first day of service, come to the jury office and we will give you a copy of the rules to look over.
-Then, if you believe you are eligible, we’ll give you a Request for Reimbursement Form to be submitted when your jury service is complete.
+Then, if you believe you are eligible, we’ll give you a Child Care Reimbursement Form to be submitted when your jury service is complete.

 « Back to Jury Service Home